Lissy93/framework-benchmarks/scripts/benchmark/README.md

 - `-d, --detailed` - Show detailed results with individual scores and metrics
 - `-s, --save` - Save results to file (enabled by default)
 - `-e, --executions` - Number of runs per framework for averaging (default: 1)
+- `-t, --type` - Benchmark types to run for `all` command (comma-separated: `lighthouse,bundle-size,source-analysis,resource-usage`)

+**Selective Benchmark Types Feature:**
+- Use `--type` with the `all` command to run only specific benchmark types
+- Comma-separated values: `lighthouse,bundle-size,source-analysis,resource-usage`
+- Useful for excluding resource-usage on lightweight apps where resource differences are minimal
+- Examples:
+  - `--type lighthouse,bundle-size` - Performance and size analysis only
+  - `--type lighthouse,bundle-size,source-analysis` - All except resource monitoring

 **Multiple Executions Feature:**
 - Runs each benchmark multiple times and averages results